 This spot is always pumping.
 You can sneak in for lunch but you might be hard-pressed to find a seat at sundown.
 Order tapas dishes like crispy calamari and prawn croquettes, and sip your craft beer as you admire the décor, beautiful crowd and bustling Bree street.

-This vibey spot is known for their simple and perfectly executed menu of grilled fresh lobster, lobster rolls and burgers.
-The lobsters are sourced either from South Africa’s South Coast or Maine in the U.S. Their cocktails range from a maple-and-bacon old fashioned to a cucumber-and-dill martini.
+This vibey spot is known for its simple and perfectly executed menu of grilled fresh lobster, lobster rolls and burgers.
+The lobsters are sourced either from South Africa’s South Coast or Maine in the U.S. Cocktails range from a maple-and-bacon old fashioned to a cucumber-and-dill martini.
 Decadent desserts include an Oreo Nutella cheesecake or a peanut butter s’mores pot.

 No. 120: Azhar’s Fast Food and Takeaways

-Bree Street is not a particularly affordable place to eat, but this little hole-in-the-wall café will fill your tummy for under R30.
+Bree Street isn’t a particularly affordable place to eat, but this little hole-in-the-wall café will fill your tummy for under R30.
 Think chip rolls, burgers and samoosas.
-It is also strictly halaal.
+It’s also strictly halaal.